lzh-mb-mod/RTSCamera/README.md

 1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
 It should be merged with `Modules` of the game.
 Or use Vortex to install it automatically.

 ## How to use
 - Start the launcher and choose Single player mode.
-In `Mods` panel select `EnhancedMission RTS Camera` mod and click `PLAY`.
+In `Mods` panel select `RTS Camera` mod and click `PLAY`.

   Then play the game as usual.